savob/savobajic.ca/content/projects/work/kneeload.md

 Once the modules came in I installed them and tested and debugged my system until it worked as expected, adjusting the displacement until a force is met.
 To test this I used the robot pressing down on a stack of nested paper cups that I would add or remove cups to to simulate a seat.
-You can see this stack at the the middle of the bottom of figure 1, atop an upturned black wastebin.
+You can see this stack at the the middle of the bottom of figure 1, atop an upturned black waste bin.

-After the successful tests all that remainded on the deployment side of things was to clean up the ratsnest of wiring that this had become on the robot desk as I was working on it.
+After the successful tests all that remained on the deployment side of things was to clean up the rats nest of wiring that this had become on the robot desk as I was working on it.
 We purchased a PLC box and I mounted all the electronics within it and ran the needed wiring internally and externally to the box.

 <figure>